-25 Ways To Make Extra Money from Home
+35 Ways To Make Extra Money By Working From Home

 There are several ways to make money from home.
-Sometimes referred to as a "gig" or “side hustle," work-from-home opportunities can be temporary, part-time, ongoing and even grow into more substantial careers.
+Sometimes referred to as “gigs” or “side hustles,” work-from-home opportunities can be temporary, part-time, ongoing and even grow into more substantial careers.
 Learning more about your options may help put extra money in your pocket.

 How to make extra money from home